Naz Reid helping out in frontcourt after brief COVID absence

-LOS ANGELES – Of all the Timberwolves that have entered COVID protocols over the last two weeks, Naz Reid's trip through them was the quickest.
+LOS ANGELES – Of all the Timberwolves that have entered COVID-19 protocols over the last two weeks, Naz Reid's trip through them was the quickest.

 Reid missed Monday's game against the Celtics, but was available the next night against the Knicks.
 Reid isn't sure why he only missed one game while teammates have missed multiple.